Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 Daugherty said he would embrace a package with $2,000 checks, so long as Congress mobilizes to pass it soon.

-Drinnin, 40, lost her long-time job at a recruiting firm in March.
-Her boss said the earliest they are likely to re-open is April 2021.
+Drinnin, 40, lost her longtime job at a recruiting firm in March.
+Her boss said the earliest they are likely to reopen is April.
 She’s tried to apply for other jobs, but her kids are in “hybrid” schooling where they are at home several days a week, making it hard to find employment.

 “We’ve already cut back on so much.
 I don’t know what we’re going to do.
 This isn’t a game.
 People’s lives are really at stake,” Drinnin said, fighting back tears.
 “I won’t have any kind of income after this week.”

-Tyler McConnell, 23, graduated from college in the spring of 2019 and went to work at a radio station in Tampa, Florida.
+Tyler McConnell, 23, graduated from college in the spring of 2019 and went to work at a radio station in Tampa.
 He doesn’t make much and is glad to still have a job, but he and many of his peers were frustrated to learn that they would not receive stimulus checks because they were “adult dependents" on their parents’ tax returns in 2019.
 The Internal Revenue Service used 2019 tax data to determine eligibility for the checks.

 Congress nearly allowed millions of adult dependents — which include many high school seniors, college students and disabled adults — to be eligible for a $600 stimulus checks this time, but the measure did not make it into the final bill.
-McConnell hopes Trump and Congress will rectify this if they re-negotiate the bill.
+McConnell hopes Trump and Congress will rectify this if they renegotiate the bill.

 “It makes absolutely no sense that adult dependents would be left out of another payment.
 I now live on my own and work and pay bills, but my job is one that doesn’t pay a lot, so it’s been hard to make ends meet during the pandemic,” he said.
 “Adult dependents, and all Americans for that matter, should be included in any stimulus payments going forward.”